Dream Decks

 Sit and Stay Awhile

-Give your guests a selection of spots to sit and relax by providing built-in seating.
-(Plus, the more seating your deck offers, the less furniture you have to purchase.)
-Keep in mind that if you live in a hot, sunny climate, shade from large trees or buildings can make your deck even more welcoming.
+Give your guests a selection of relaxing spots by providing both built-in and freestanding (pictured here) seating options.
+(And remember, the more built-ins your deck offers, the less furniture you'll need to purchase.)
+Keep in mind if you live in a hot, sunny climate, shade from large trees or buildings can make your deck even more welcoming.

 Solve a Slope